-Need a boost?
-Just roll with these supercharged morsels of medjool dates, raw almonds, matcha powder, shredded coconut, and raw cashews.
+Snack on these supercharged morsels of Medjool dates, raw almonds, matcha powder, shredded coconut, and raw cashews.

-This vegan favorite pairs mild soba noodles with fiery tofu nuggets and tops it off with a creamy matcha sauce made with matcha powder and raw cashews.
+Pair mild soba noodles with fiery tofu nuggets and top it off with a creamy vegan sauce made with matcha powder and raw cashews.

-Give regular sugar cookies an upgrade with matcha and macadamia nuts.
-You won’t believe this recipe is gluten-free!
+Give regular sugar cookies a gluten-free upgrade with matcha and macadamia nuts.

 Go easy on the caffeine and heavy on the antioxidants with this comforting combo of matcha, coconut oil, grass-fed gelatin, coconut milk, and vanilla extract.

-The perfect texture of crispy and chewy, these gluten-free, Paleo-friendly cookies are a breeze to whip up using egg whites, raw honey, vanilla extract, sea salt, coconut chips, and matcha.
+The perfect texture of crispy and chewy, these gluten-free, Paleo-friendly cookies are a breeze to whip up with egg whites, raw honey, coconut chips, and matcha.

-Our take on this Japanese favorite dips grissini or stick pretzels into matcha white chocolate and drizzles dark chocolate over the top for a fun and festive snack.
+Our take on this Japanese favorite dips grissini, or pretzel sticks, into matcha white chocolate and drizzles dark chocolate over the top for a crunchy snack.

-Serve it for breakfast or dessert, this make-ahead recipe is equal parts superfoods and sweetness with almond milk, chia seeds, maple syrup, and matcha powder.
+For breakfast or dessert, this make-ahead recipe offers equal parts superfoods and sweetness.

-This non-dairy treat shakes up a vibrant mix of matcha, maca powder, vanilla extract, lemon zest, raw honey, and almond milk.
+This non-dairy treat shakes up a vibrant mix of matcha, maca powder, and bright lemon zest.